- Diseases, Disorders & Conditions

 When one learns that they have costochondritis, they often find it bewildering and will wonder how on earth they could get this condition.
 It often appears out of nowhere or so it might seem and in the beginning when you start suffering the symptoms of costochondritis, you often can confuse them for other conditions like heart problems.

-You could by young, old, fit, unfit, healthy or unhealthy and one thing you might all have in common is costochondritis.
+You could be young, old, fit, unfit, healthy or unhealthy and one thing you might all have in common is costochondritis.
 No one is eliminated from contacting this condition.

 It can take a while to get a diagnosis for costochondritis.
-Many times doctors will carry out other tests to ensure you are not having issues with your heart.
+Many times doctors will carry out other tests like ECG or Holter test to ensure you are not having issues with your heart.

 There are lots of websites and forums out there that can be of great help to sufferers.
 Many sufferers themselves are more inclined to look at alternative medicine, specific foods, or medicine, to help them cope with this condition and continue to live their life as pain free as possible.